nextcloud/documentserver_community/README.md

 ## Setup

-- clone the repo into the Nextcloud app directoy
+- clone the repo into the Nextcloud app directory
 - run `make` in the app folder to download the 3rdparty components
 - Enable the app